mhos/puzzle-game-ha/README.md

 ### Starting a Game

-Say to your View Assist device:
+Say to any assist satellite:
 - **"Start puzzle game"** - Begin a new daily puzzle
 - **"Play bonus game"** - Start a bonus round
 - **"Continue puzzle game"** - Resume a paused game

+> **Smart Detection:** The game automatically detects if your device has a View Assist display.
+If it does, the game panel will be shown.
+If not, you can still play using voice only!

 ### During Gameplay (No Wake Word Needed!)